Physics-50/Module-1/docs/week1.md

 We begin our investigation of measuring $$\mu_s$$ by doing an initial exploration.
 Our goal is to come up with a hypothesis to test and a plan for how we will do so (an experimental design).
 In the Exploratory Phase it can be especially important to take detailed notes.
 Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a [template for you to follow along with that we've assigned from Google Classroom](https://classroom.google.com/u/0/w/MjUxNTgyMzY1MDM5/t/all){:target="_blank"}.
 The class code to join the Google classroom site is: ak7xp3q.
 Please make sure to join Google classroom from your g.hmc.edu account.
 Students from other Claremont colleges taking the course should consult HMC's CIS support if you have any issues - they will issue you a g.hmc.edu account.

-**Make sure you have this spreadsheet and your Module 1 Lab Notebook handy as you go through the content on this Week 1 page.**
+**Make sure you have this spreadsheet and your Module 1 Lab Notebook handy as you go through the content on this Week 1 page.
+Please note that we require you to use the provided spreadsheet/lab notebook.
+The shared spreadsheet will make it easier for us to troubleshoot if any issues come up.**

 ## Preface
-If you have any questions working through this course remotely we encourage you to reach out through the class Piazza site or come to office hours.
+If you have any questions working through this course remotely we encourage you to reach out to your classmates through the class Piazza site or come to office hours to talk to an instructor.
 [Sign up for the class Piazza site](https://piazza.com/hmc/spring2021/ph50)

 Before diving into data collection and analysis we would like to set some expectations.
 This course centers around the collection, analysis, and communication of experimental data and results.
 We expect all of these to be conducted with care and integrity.